 Our Partnerships with UK Law Schools

-IEC Abroad has many UK partnership universities throughout England, Scotland, Wales and Northern Ireland which offer a range of excellent law degree courses.
+IEC Abroad, the study abroad consultants has many UK partnership universities throughout England, Scotland, Wales and Northern Ireland which offer a range of excellent law degree courses.
 For more information about studying undergraduate and postgraduate courses in the UK, get in touch with IEC Abroad today for helpful, expert advice.